Skip to main content

 Venting Direction

-They always start with: "Is it OK if I do X?"
+They usually begin, “Is it OK if I do X?”
+Unfortunately, the answer is almost always no.

-If you are on a wall, then straight back is fine.
+If your range is on an exterior wall, venting straight back is fine.

 Duct Size

-• Recommended Duct Size: Always use the rigid duct size recommended for your range hood.
+• Recommended duct size: Always use the rigid duct diameter specified for your range hood.

-• Rigid Piping: Opt for rigid piping to prevent grease accumulation in flexible joints, which can cause issues later.
+• Rigid piping: Choose rigid piping (required by code) to prevent grease buildup in flexible joints.

-• Adherence to Specifications: Stick to the manufacturer’s specifications, or consider a larger size if you cook frequently.
+• Adherence to specifications: Follow the manufacturer’s guidelines, or consider a larger duct if you cook often.

-I remember when people used dryer vent kits to vent their stoves.
+I remember when people used dryer vent kits - just four-inch cloth hoses - to vent their stoves.
+It’s surprising more fires didn’t start.

 How to Vent an Island

-Venting an island is similar to a wall hood.
+Venting an island range is similar to venting a wall-mounted unit.

-The vent is installed at the top rather than the back.
+Install the vent at the ceiling rather than the back.

-Below are some ventilation products to avoid if possible:
+Below are a few ventilation options to skip whenever possible:

 • Downdrafts